 Running a condition via command window

-Now that you know how to send commands to the panels using the MATLAB command window, it becomes clear that you could run a complete experimental condition this way if you knew which commands to use.
+Now that you know how to send a command to the panels using the MATLAB command window, it becomes clear that you could run a complete experimental condition this way if you knew which commands to use.
 I’ll walk you through this process now.
-It will be much easier to understand the role of the run protocol once you have run a condition via MATLAB command window.

 Set up experiment folder